 Surgical procedures inherently carry risk, and one of those risks is blood loss and the need for a blood transfusion.
 But what if your religious or personal beliefs do not allow for blood transfusion?

-Sharp Chula Vista Medical Center has the only program in San Diego County that offers transfusion-free or “bloodless” surgery.
-Only 132 hospitals in the U.S. offer this alternative service.
+Sharp Chula Vista Medical Center has the only comprehensive program in San Diego County that offers transfusion-free or “bloodless” surgery.

 “Many patients are unable to receive a blood transfusion during surgery for personal or religious reasons.
 For these patients, it’s especially important to choose a doctor who respects their wishes,” says Dr. Hugo Barrera, medical director of the Bloodless Medicine and Surgery Center.
 "We have more than 100 doctors representing a variety of specialties who are committed to honoring patients’ individual needs and values.
 It’s part of the reason Sharp is known for putting patients first.”